Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 Common ways an officer can show probable cause are Nevada preliminary DUI breath tests and field sobriety tests.
 But if the officer had no reasonable suspicion to administer the tests in the first place, the test results are inadmissible.
 And so is any evidence based on them – such as an evidentiary Nevada DUI blood test or DUI breath test.

 Lack of probable cause can be a powerful Nevada DUI defense.
 If your traffic stop or arrest was illegal, your Nevada DUI defense lawyer can file a motion to suppress the evidence.
-And if the motion to suppress is granted, it will usually result in a dismissal of the charges or lead to a plea bargain to lesser charges in your Nevada DUI case.
+And if the judge grants the motion to suppress, it will usually result in a dismissal of the charges or lead to a plea bargain to lesser charges in your Nevada DUI case.

-To help you better understand how probable cause and reasonable suspicion affect DUI cases, our Las Vegas, Nevada DUI defense lawyers answer the following questions, below:
+To help you better understand how probable cause and reasonable suspicion affect DUI cases, our Las Vegas DUI lawyers will answer the following questions:

 - 1. When can the Nevada police pull me over?